TEKKKKK/healthcare-assistant/README.md

 uvicorn api.main:app --reload

 2. Open the frontend
-  1)Navigate to the frontend directory
+Navigate to the frontend directory
-  2)Open index.html in a web browser
+Open index.html in a web browser

 Now, enjoy healthcare-assistant!